AntonSynytsia/jotto/README.md

 # Jotto

-A five-letter word guessing game built following a test-driven development technique, with Express, React, Redux, Enzyme, and Jest, based on the Udemy course.
+A five-letter word guessing game built following a test-driven development technique, with Express, React, Redux, Enzyme, and Jest, based on the _React Testing with Jest and Enzyme_ Udemy course.

 # Setup